Ratko Mladic Fast Facts

 1965 - Graduates from a military academy and joins the Communist Party.

-July 1995 - Allegedly leads the attack on the town of Srebrenica.
+July 1995 - Leads the attack on the town of Srebrenica.
 Close to 8,000 Muslim men and boys are killed.

 1995 - Is indicted by the UN-established International Criminal Tribunal for the Former Yugoslavia (ICTY) for war crimes and atrocities.